-But about 45,000 BC, when people first began living in Central Asia, where it was colder, they wanted warmer, stronger clothing, and they began to use sharp pointed sticks or stone tools called awls to poke holes in their clothes so they could run the cords through the clothes instead of just around them.
+But about 45,000 BC, when people first began living in Central Asia, where it was colder, they wanted warmer, stronger clothing, and they began to use sharp pointed sticks or stone tools called awls (pronounced OLLS) to poke holes in their clothes so they could run the cords through the clothes instead of just around them.
 They used the awls to poke the end of the cord through the holes, too.
 Both Neanderthals and modern people used awls this way.

 Sewing with an awl

 Then maybe around 40,000 BC, still in Central Asia, somebody had the idea to make a hole in the end of the awl and thread the first needle.
 This made sewing a lot faster and easier, and soon the new idea spread to other cold places like northern Europe and North America.
 People made these early needles out of bone and ivory, like awls.

 Around 9000 BC, people in West Asia began to spin thread out of wool or linen and weave cloth out of it.
 It was much easier to sew cloth than to sew leather, so people began to do more sewing.
 When people began to use bronze, about 3000 BC, they soon started to make sharper, lighter needles out of bronze.
 The earliest ones are from Tepe Yahya in Iran.
 Probably people used leather scraps as a thimble.
 But these needles still weren't thin or strong enough for fine sewing.